eswdd/aardvark/user-guide.md

 The dygraph renderer uses Dygraph to provide client-side rendered time series charts with additional capabilities and flexibility over those provided by gnuplot.

+#### Rendering controls

+#### y-Axis controls

+#### Annotations

+#### Filtering controls

+#### Specials

 ### Scatter renderer

 The scatter renderer uses Dygraph to plot metrics against each other, this is particularly useful for determining strength or manner of correlation.

+The scatter renderer requires exactly 2 time series to be able to render and will show a point for a point in time where a value exists for both plotted series.
+If you have time series which don't often have points at the same time you may find downsampling will help.

+Control over the scatter renderer is currently limited to being able to control whether to exclude negative values from the plot.
+If a negative is found in either series' value for a point then the point will be excluded.

 ### Heatmap renderer